stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 this strange and unlooked-for letter is past adequate description.
 I have said that I was at once relieved and made uneasy, but this expresses only crudely the overtones of diverse and largely subconscious feelings which comprised both the relief and the uneasiness.
-To begin with, the thing was so antipodally at variance with the whole chain of horrors preceding it&mdash;the change of mood from stark terror to cool complacency and even exultation was so unheralded, lightning-like, and complete!
+To begin with, the thing was so antipodally at variance with the whole chain of horrors preceding it--the change of mood from stark terror to cool complacency and even exultation was so unheralded, lightning-like, and complete!
 I could scarcely believe that a single day could so alter the psychological perspective of one who had written that final frenzied bulletin of Wednesday,